 - They are familiar with your work and will be willing to sign a letter: This may seem obvious, but it is important to ensure that you can find someone who will actually sign the letter.
 Since the letter will summarize your achievements and attest to your extraordinary abilities, the signatory also should be familiar with your work.

 - They work in your field or a closely allied field: Since this letter needs to confirm that there is no peer group or labor organization in your field, it should be signed by someone familiar with it.
-For example, if you are a startup founder, your field might be something like technology entrepreneurship or entrepreneurial management, or it could be something more specific such as healthcare technology or environmental technology.
+For example, if you are a startup founder, your field might be technology entrepreneurship or entrepreneurial management, or it could be something more specific such as healthcare technology or environmental technology.
 Before you define your field, you should check with your immigration attorney to make sure that you are aligned since your field will impact other parts of your petition.
 Once you and your attorney agree to the field, then you will need to find an advisory opinion within your field.

-- They are an expert in your shared field: The advisory opinion signatory needs to work in your field and be an ‘expert’ in the field.
+- They are an expert in your shared field: The advisory opinion signatory needs to work in your field and be an ‘expert’ your the field.
 Whether or not someone is an expert is subjective, so there is some flexibility here.
 If you working in the field of technology entrepreneurship, an expert in your field could be a serial entrepreneur who has founded numerous technology companies, or they could be a respected executive at a major technology company.
 They could also be someone newer in their career but with a background of accomplishments demonstrating that they are regarded as experts.

 - They are U.S.-based: You may have heard that the advisory opinion signatory should be a U.S. citizen.
 This is not necessarily true, but they should have a history of working in the U.S. The longer they’ve worked in the U.S., the better.
 It would not make sense for someone who has never worked in the U.S. in your field to write a letter attesting that there is no U.S. peer group or labor certification in that field.